dylankb/dylankb.github.io/_posts/2017-5-14-js-event-object.md

 #### Setting up an event listener

-Elements, windows, documents and more all implement the [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) interface which allows developers to add [EventListeners](https://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-EventListener) (usually) via the `addEventListener` method which specifies an event type and a callback.
+Elements, windows, documents and more all implement the [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) interface which allows developers to add [EventListeners](https://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-EventListener), often via the `addEventListener` method, which specifies an event type and a callback.

 ```js
 document.addEventListener('click',